Snowdown

 Snowdown is a hamlet near Dover in Kent, England.
 It was the location of one of the four chief collieries of the Kent coalfield, which closed in 1987.

-The population of the village is included in the civil parish of Aylesham, Kent.
+The population of the hamlet is included in the civil parish of Aylesham, Kent.
 As a result, Snowdown is served by Aylesham Parish Council.
 The District Authority is Dover District Council and the County Authority is Kent County Council.
 There are roughly 54 houses in Snowdown.

 History

+Murder of PCSO Julia James

-In April 2021, Snowdown was the scene of the death of Julia James.
-The PCSO was found dead in woodland.
+On 27 April 2021, Snowdown was the scene of the murder of Julia James.
+The PCSO was found murdered in woodland.
+On 8 July 2022, 22-year-old loner Callum Wheeler was jailed for life for James' murder.